acingraham/LaneyBug2/README.md

 ## Roadmap
 ### Next
+- Script to check what videos are not in s3 and then upload them
 - Show different pages for /, /skip, /other, and /admin
+- Set up lambda to add new tiktoks at a regular interval
 - Curate more videos
 - Automatically move liked tiktoks to project
 - Add history functions
 - Only show videos not previously seen
+- Add code pipeline so changes pushed to github automatically get propagated to site

 - Move to AWS
 - Add favorites ability